 Through assessing high school-level competencies, the NEDP awards traditional diplomas so graduates from the program can continue their academic education and qualify for positions that require a high school or equivalent degree.

 The program gives self-directed youth that quit school prematurely and adults who have considerable work and life experiences the chance to acquire an equivalent diploma.
 Basic computer and keyboarding skills are required, however, to be successful on the NEDP.

-Also interesting is our post about dual-enrollment programs offered by a growing number of colleges and universities.
+Also interesting is our post about GED and college dual-enrollment programs offered by a growing number of colleges and universities.
 These programs allow students to attend GED and college courses at the same time!

 In the State of New York, to qualify for the NEDP, students need to be New York State out‐of‐school youth or adults who did not complete their high school diploma.

-The minimally required age in New York is 18, though applicants ages 16 and 17 may also qualify under specific conditions and restrictions.
+The minimum required age in New York is 18, though applicants ages 16 and 17 may also qualify under specific conditions and restrictions.